MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations

 B-School Search

 New data on the average starting salaries for graduates with MBA degrees recently appeared.
-The roundup below summarizes those salary surveys, then presents data that correlate salaries with MBA concentrations and industries.
+The roundup below summarizes those salary surveys and then presents data correlating salaries with MBA concentrations and industries.

-The average salary and bonus package that MBA graduates earned in 2019 was $106,757, according to new data from U.S. News.
-The publication based this average on reports from 129 full-time MBA programs the publication ranks in their 2020 U.S. News Best Business Schools chart.
+The average salary and bonus package that MBA graduates earned in 2023 was $128,997, according to the latest data from the U.S. News & World Report (2024).
+The publication based this average on reports from 124 full-time MBA programs in their U.S. News Best Business Schools chart.

 The Graduate Management Admission Council’s Business School Hiring Report

-In 2019, employers now offer MBA graduates the highest inflation-adjusted salary ever recorded in the United States: a median of $115,000 annually.
-That’s according to the Graduate Management Management Admission Council (GMAC), who in collaboration with the MBA Career Services & Employer Alliance (MBACSEA) and the European Foundation for Management Development (EFMD) published the data in their latest Business School Hiring Report.
+In 2024, employers now offer MBA graduates the highest inflation-adjusted salary ever recorded in the United States: a median of $120,000 annually.
+That’s according to the Graduate Management Management Admission Council (GMAC).
+This is exactly the same median salary that was reported in the 2023 report.

-GMAC, best known for their Graduate Management Admission Test (GMAT) and Executive Assessment (EA) business school entrance examinations, pointed out that this MBA salary is more than twice the median of $55,000 reported for new hires with undergraduate business administration degrees.
+GMAC, best known for their Graduate Management Admission Test (GMAT) and Executive Assessment (EA) business school entrance examinations, pointed out in 2024 that this MBA salary is roughly 1.75 times the median of $69,320 reported for new hires with undergraduate business administration degrees.

-Compared with historic trends, MBA hiring remains strong.
-However, for the second year in a row, fewer firms expect to hire MBAs.
-According to the report:
+Compared with previous trends, MBA hiring remains robust.
+According to the 2024 report:

 The National Association of Colleges and Employers’ Average MBA Salary Survey